12 Things You Need to Know About Your Nest Thermostat

 • Connect your Nest Thermostat.

-The app also allows you to change the Nest's preset temperatures.
+You also can change preset Nest temperatures on the app.
 From the home screen, choose Thermostat and then select Settings.
-At this screen, select Temperature Preferences and then Temperature Presets.
-The display will show your preferred Comfort, Eco and Sleep temperatures.
+At this screen, press Temperature Preferences and then Temperature Presets.
+Current presets for Comfort, Eco and Sleep modes will be displayed.
 Select one of these options to change the temperature for that preset.

-• Quick Schedule: The Quick Schedule feature is based on the national average schedule for energy efficiency.
-As you set the thermostat up, the Google Home app gives you the option to change the temperature with a schedule.
-If you select this feature, it will show a preset schedule for you to customize as you wish.
-Once setup is complete, that’s the schedule it will use.
+• Quick Schedule: A Quick Schedule will be based on the national average schedule for energy efficiency.
+As you set the thermostat up, the Google Home app allows you to change the temperature with a schedule.
+If you select this feature, it displays a preset schedule before letting you customize it.
+After you've made all your choices, that’s the schedule it uses.

 If you already have a schedule and want to change it, open the Google Home app, select Thermostat and then tap on Schedules.
 Find the time of week you want to add a temperature to.
-Once you pick the day, tap Add and select the preset you want.
+Once you pick the day, tap Add and find the preset you want.
 Finally, select Time before touching and dragging the numbers to change the time.
-Select Done to save changes.
+The changes won't save unless you select Done.

 10. How to Set a Temperature Range on a Nest Thermostat

-To access Eco mode for customized temperature ranges, go to settings and select Eco.
+To customize the Nest temperature range in Eco mode, go to Settings and select Eco.
 The display will show any current “Heat to” and “Cool to” temperature settings.
-You can select each and make any and all adjustments.
-Once you're finished, select Done.
+You can select each and adjust them to your desired temperature.
+When complete, select Done.

 A Nest Thermostat is compatible with most HVAC systems.
-Google, Nest's manufacturer, features a compatibility checking tool that shares questions concerning your location and existing setup to learn which Nest model is compatible with your system.
+Google, Nest's manufacturer, offers a compatibility tool that shares questions concerning your location and existing setup to determine which Nest model is compatible with your system.

-If you have a Nest and believe it’s not compatible with your system, it’s best to reach out to a professional for smart thermostat installation in Magnolia.
-Technicians with the proper experience can assess your system and, if your Nest is compatible, get it installed and on the road to saving you money in no time.
+If you don't think your Nest is compatible with your system, it’s best to reach out to a professional for smart thermostat installation in Magnolia.
+Experienced technicians evaluate your system and, if your Nest is compatible, get it installed and on the road to saving you money in no time.

 12. Can I Manually Control My Nest Thermostat?

 Nest Thermostats come with many features designed to make life more comfortable and save money.
-However, you have the ability to turn off the smart features if you want to control a Nest manually like a normal thermostat.
+However, you have the ability to turn off the smart features if you prefer to control your Nest like it's a normal thermostat.

-Don't forget, by doing this you clear all your temperature schedules and letting the Nest work like any other thermostat—it will display the temperature and allow changes, but that’s about it.
+Take into account, by doing this you're eliminating your temperature schedules and letting the Nest work like any other thermostat—it will display the temperature and allow you to make changes, but that’s about it.

 You can achieve this by disabling the settings in a series of steps: